 The walls of Zion Canyon soar more than 2,000 feet above the valley below, but it's the character, not the size, of the sandstone forms that defines the park's splendor.
-Throughout the park, stratigraphic evidence points to the distant past, with fantastically colored bands of limestone, sandstone, and lava.
-Stripes and spots of greenery high in the cliff walls create a "hanging garden" effect,
+Throughout the park, fantastically colored bands of limestone, sandstone, and lava in the strata point to the distant past.
+Stripes and spots of greenery high in the cliff walls create a "hanging garden" effect, and invariably indicate

 Trails lead deep into side canyons and up narrow ledges to waterfalls, serene spring-fed pools, and shaded spots of solitude.
 So diverse is this place that 85% of Utah's flora and fauna species are found here.
 Some, like the tiny Zion snail, appear nowhere else in the world.